University of Pennsylvania College Houses: Gutmann College House

 Gutmann College House (f/k/a New College House West) replaced Lauder College House as the newest building in the College House system.
 Situated next to the three high rises and two low rises in High Rise Field, it opened to students in the Fall of the 2021-2022 academic year.

 High Rises

+View of Harrison College House from Rodin College House.

+View of the University of Pennsylvania from Harnwell College House.

 Harnwell College House, Harrison College House, and Rodin College House collectively make up the three High Rise dormitories.
 Along with the two Low Rise dorms, they are located off of Locust Walk between 38th and 40th streets in what is referred to as High Rise Field.
 Each high rise building contains 24 floors of residential housing, as well as rooftop and lobby study lounges.
 All three houses are open to any and all upperclassmen students.

 The three high rises were designed identically by G. Holmes Perkins, a former Dean of the Design School, and constructed in 1971-72.
-They opened as High Rise East, High Rise South, and High Rise North respectively, but have since been renamed for W. Welsh Harrison, Gaylord Harnwell, and Judith Rodin, the latter two of which were presidents of the university.
+They opened as High Rise South, High Rise East, and High Rise North respectively, but have since been renamed for W. Welsh Harrison, Gaylord Harnwell, and Judith Rodin, the latter two of which were presidents of the university.